GameServerManagers/LinuxGSM-Docs/FAQ.md

 [S\_API FAIL] SteamAPI\_Init() failed; SteamAPI\_IsSteamRunning() failed.
 =========================================================================

 Ignore the error, do not do anything to attempt to fix it.
-It is a known issue that has
+It is a known issue that has been happening ever since SteamPipe was introduced (this includes on Source1 games).
+It does not cause any issue and can be freely ignored.

   [dependencies]: dependencies "wikilink"
   [GitHub issues]: https://github.com/dgibbs64/linuxgameservers/issues